keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 - **172.16.0.0/12**
 - **192.168.0.0/16**

 These ranges are free for anyone to use for their internal networks!
-However, note that interior gateway protocols _will_ route these address spaces.
-They're appropriate for use within an autonomous system, but exterior gateway protocols _will not_.
+Note that interior gateway protocols _will_ route these address spaces, but exterior gateway protocols _will not_.
+They're only appropriate for use within an autonomous system.

 Do they look familiar?
 Exactly, your IP in the SOHO network and IPs in your offices and Docker networks are usually falling into these ranges!